AnshPKachalia/IntroToIM/Final/journal.md

   <li> My task was to get started with the most complicated things in the project
     <li> In my opinion the ball mechanism was a big challenge as it had to bounce a certain way, increase in speed, had to die out if it touched the right or left edge only
       <li> Started with the ball, figured out the bounce mechanism and increasing speed.
 Unable to figure out how to end the round when it hits the width of the screen.
+        <li> I am thinking of adding a wind component to the ball, just to add some challenge for the players.
+But I dont know if it will work well.
+          <li> Thinking of adding an LCD to indicate the score
         </ul>

 ## Day 3